thatsongkim/gana-js/README.md

 ## why...???

-i wanted to learn gana at a low cost.
+i wanted to learn kana at a low cost.

 ## low cost? really?